project-meucci/thimm.github.io/docs/Agtech - So What?/Farmers-and-startups-lessons-and-tips-for-collaborating.md

 ---
-title: Farmers and Startups: Lessons and Tips for Collaborating
+title: Farmers And Startups Lessons And Tips For Collaborating
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-10-06)